sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 https://www.youtube.com/watch?v=SC2jXxOPe5E&ab_channel=AndreasHaufler </br>

 [Questions:](#-) </br>
-1. What is a volatile variable in Java?
+1. What is a volatile keyword in Java?
-2. when to use the volatile variable in Java?
+2. when to use the volatile keyword on a variable in Java?

 [Answers:](#-) </br>
 1. The [**_volatile_**](#-) keyword in Java is used as an indicator to Java compiler and Thread that do not [cache](#-) (L1, L2, L3) the value of this variable and always read it from the [**_main memory_**](#-) (RAM memory). </br>